chiark

 instead pulls the data out of the journal on its own.
 Since

-- forwarding the messages to a non-exist
+- forwarding the messages to a non-existant syslog server is

-+ forwarding the messages to a non-exist
++ forwarding the messages to a non-existent syslog server is

 more expensive than we assumed we have now turned this